Modular networks of word correlations on Twitter: Results

+We define a similarity measure between two words $a$ and $b$ in terms of the hourly average rate $\gamma_{ab}$ by which new tweets appear containing both $a$ and $b$.
+For example, by considering queries to Twitter containing the terms "Google" and "Microsoft", we get $\gamma_{Google}\approx 130000 $ tweets per hour and $\gamma_{Microsoft}\approx 17000$ tweets per hour whereas $\gamma_{Google,Microsoft}\approx 700$ tweets per hour (January 2011).
+A normalized symmetric measure of similarity is naturally defined by

+Alternatively one could use information theory to compute the similarity from the joint probability of observing two words in the same tweet\cite{CV07}. {This approach would have been useful had we had access to the normalized probabilities of observing $A$ and $B$.
+Here, because of limitations to the permissible sample rate of data we only have access to a fraction of the total number of posted tweets containing the relevant words and therefore we can only estimate the relative probabilities.}

+In Fig.~\ref{fig2} we present networks of international brand names where the link strength is given by the measure Eq.~(\ref{measure}). {A threshold is introduced on the link strength in order to visualize primary structures, {\it i.e.}~links between brand with a similarity $\omega_{AB}<0.004$ are omitted.} We observe that the network is strongly modular with groups of brands representing similar products or services.
+As an example one can observe distinct groups of European car brands, Asiatic car brands, consulting and IT companies, and fashion brands.
+The modules in the network are coloured according to the community detection algorithm introduced in\cite{rosvall}.
+While most of the connections inside the modules are somewhat less surprising, the few links connecting the modules represent some less obvious relations between brands.

-In Fig.~2 we present networks of international brands and USA major cities created by this measure.
-The network of brands is strongly modular with groups of brands representing similar products.
-However, some links reveal non-trivial relations between selected brands.
-For cities the similarity network provides an alternative map where individual cities only to some extent are grouped according to their geographical location.
+In Fig. \ref{cities}A, a similarity network of US cities is shown.
+The network provides an alternative map where individual cities only to some extent are grouped according to their geographical location.
 The network is dominated by a central module consisting of New York, Chicago, Atlanta, Los Angeles and Boston.
 This is not surprising as these cities are hubs in the American society.
-In the lower right part, we observe Californian cities in a module that connects naturally to cities like Denver and Seattle.
+We observe a module of Californian cities that connects naturally to cities like Denver and Seattle.
 We also detect a module of east-coast to mid-western cities connecting to a module of southern cities.
+Again the modules were detected by the algorithm presented in \cite{rosvall}.
+It is natural to ask how much of the similarity between cities is influenced by the geographical distance between them.
+To answer this question, we have compared tweet rates with the distance between cities as well as the size of the cities.
+It turns out that there is a weak to moderate correlation between the size of a city and the number of tweets referring to that city.
+The co-appearance of two cities, however, has no clear correlation with their sizes and the distance between them.
+That said, when the nodes in the similarity network are arranged according to their geographical location it is evident that cities in same regions (states or neighbouring states) are better inter-connected and therefore often belong in the same module, see Fig. \ref{cities}B.

+As a final example of a similarity network, we present in Fig.~\ref{fig2n} a network of nouns.
+From a list of 2000 common nouns in the English language, 200 nouns are randomly selected and the corresponding pairwise similarities are computed.
+Like the previous networks for brands and cities, the network of nouns also exhibits a pronounced modularity with modules e.g. representing similar food products.